adamse/ghc-foreign-export/readme.md

 			20: R_X86_64_PLT32	rts_lock-0x4
 ```

-call `rts_lock`, what are we locking? not so much locking but this is where
+call `rts_lock`, what are we locking? we are locking a capability but we also
-the rts gets ready to execute some haskell code on the current thread
+do some other stuff: this is where the rts gets ready to execute some haskell
+code on the current thread

-- calls newBoundTask:
+- call `newBoundTask`:
     - get task for thread, `getMyTask`
         - if there is a task for the thread use it, otherwise
         - make a new task, `newTask`